JRG-Developer/BetterBaseControllers/README.md

+## This Library is Deprecated

+This library has been replaced by <a href="https://github.com/JRG-Developer/BetterBaseClasses">BetterBaseClasses</a> and will no longer be maintained.

+`BetterBaseClasses` is a superset of this library, but it includes controllers, views, etc. Migrating from this library to `BetterBaseClasses` should be very simple to do.

-## BetterBaseControllers
+## BetterBaseClasses

-`BetterBaseControllers` are abstract, base controllers meant to be subclassed.
+`BetterBaseClasses` are abstract, base classes meant to be subclassed.

-Most view controllers will only have *ONE* nib or storyboard scene associated with them.  `BetterBaseControllers` lets you specify the `identifier`, `bundle`, and `storyboardName`  as part of the class- where it makes more sense for it to be in most cases.
+Most view controllers will only have *ONE* nib or storyboard scene associated with them.  `BetterBaseClasses` lets you specify the `identifier`, `bundle`, and `storyboardName`  as part of the class- where it makes more sense for it to be in most cases.

 This also makes creating and consuming a CocoaPod *much* easier.

 In example, instead of having to call `initWithNibName: bundle:`, which requires that the consuming app have knowledge of the nib name and the bundle, you can simply call the class method `instanceFromNib`.

+`BetterBaseClasses` also provides convenience methods for working with views, too.

 ### Installation with CocoaPods

-The easiest way to add `BetterBaseControllers` to your project is using <a href="http://cocoapods.org/">CocoaPods</a>.
+The easiest way to add `BetterBaseClasses` to your project is using <a href="http://cocoapods.org/">CocoaPods</a>.

 Simply add the following line to your Podfile:

-    pod 'BetterBaseControllers', '~> 1.0'
+pod 'BetterBaseClasses', '~> 1.0'

 Then run `pod install` as you normally would.